 Salamanca Roman Bridge.

-It’s a 176 metres long road bridge, which is located in the centre of Salamanca crossing Tormes River.
-The most fascinating thing about this bridge is that it is dated back to 1st century!
+It’s a 176-meter-long road bridge, which is located in the center of Salamanca crossing the Tormes River.
+The most fascinating thing about this bridge is that it dates back to the 1st century!
 What’s also interesting, it was renovated in the 18th century but its arches remain original.
+Taking a walk along the bridge and admiring the city landscape and unique charm is one of themost pleasurablet things to do in Salamanca.